Carl Philipp Emanuel Bach: Legacy and musical style

 Through the later half of the 18th century, the reputation of Carl Philipp Emanuel Bach stood very high, surpassing that of his father.
 Haydn, Mozart and Beethoven admired him and "avidly" collected his music.
 Mozart said of him, "Bach is the father, we are the children."

-His work is full of invention and, most importantly, extreme unpredictability, and wide emotional range even within a single work, a style that may be categorized as empfindsamer Stil.
-It is no less sincere in thought than polished and felicitous in phrase.
-His keyboard sonatas, for example, mark an important epoch in the history of musical form.
-Lucid in style, delicate and tender in expression, they are even more notable for the freedom and variety of their structural design; they break away altogether from both the Italian and the Viennese schools, moving instead toward the cyclical and improvisatory forms that would become common several generations later.
+His work has been described as "sincere in thought" and "polished and felicitous in phrase".
+His keyboard sonatas, for example, "mark an important epoch in the history of musical form".
+"Lucid in style, delicate and tender in expression, they are even more notable for the freedom and variety of their structural design"; they break away altogether from the hardened conventions of the Italian school.

 He was probably the first composer of eminence who made free use of harmonic color for its own sake.
 In this way, he compares well with the most important representatives of the First Viennese School.
 In fact, he exerted enormous influence on the North German School of composers, in particular Georg Anton Benda, Bernhard Joachim Hagen, Ernst Wilhelm Wolf, Johann Gottfried Müthel, and Friedrich Wilhelm Rust.
 His influence was not limited to his contemporaries and extended to Felix Mendelssohn and Carl Maria von Weber.

 His name fell into neglect during the 19th century, with Robert Schumann notoriously opining that "as a creative musician he remained very far behind his father"; others opined that he was "a somewhat feeble imitator of his father's style".
 All the same, Johannes Brahms held him in high regard and edited some of his music.
 By the early 20th century, he was better regarded but the revival of C. P. E. Bach's works has been chiefly underway since Helmuth Koch's recordings of his symphonies and Hugo Ruf's recordings of his keyboard sonatas in the 1960s.
 There is an ongoing project to record his complete works, led by Miklós Spányi on the Swedish record label BIS.
 In 2014, the Croatian pianist Ana-Marija Markovina, in cooperation with the Packard Humanities Institute, the Bach-Archiv Leipzig, the Sächsische Akademie der Wissenschaften zu Leipzig and Harvard University released a 26-CD box set of the complete works for solo piano on the German record label Hänssler Classic, performed on a modern Bösendorfer grand piano.

 The works of C. P. E. Bach are known by "Wq" numbers, from Alfred Wotquenne's 1906 catalogue, and by "H" numbers from a catalogue by Eugene Helm (1989).

 He was portrayed by Wolfgang Liebeneiner in the 1941 biopic of his brother Friedemann Bach.

-The street Carl-Philipp-Emanuel-Bach-Straße in Frankfurt (Oder) is named for him.
+The street Carl-Philipp-Emanuel-Bach-Straße in Frankfurt (Oder) is named after him.

 In 2015 the Carl Philipp Emanuel Bach Museum was opened in Hamburg.